Listen to This Article:

 Externships & Experience

-Escoffier requires diploma students to complete one six-week externship, and associate degree students to complete two six-week externships before graduation.
+Escoffier requires diploma students to complete one six-week hands-on industry externship and associate degree students to complete two six-week externships before graduation.
 During this time, culinary education can meet reality as students engage in short-term work in their field of study.

 Where traditional internships may last for months and encompass a wide range of tasks, these hands-on industry externships can offer intensive, closely focused opportunities to apply classroom learning in a real-world environment.